-Thus, we found that for the whole period of considered catalogue, prevailed earthquakes occurred prior to corresponding regular markers (see also the last point in the upper curve of Fig. 8b).
-At the same time, as also was mentioned, the number of earthquakes occurred prior or after corresponding regular markers may change depending on the time span of analyzed catalogue.
-The same can be said about the values of the integral deviations times.
+As mentioned above, calculation of the number of occurred earthquakes and the sign to the integral value of deviation time indicates that in the south Californian earthquake catalogue (above representative threshold M2.6), for the entire considered period, prevailed EQs occurred prior to corresponding regular markers (see also the last point in the upper curve of Fig. 8b).
+At the same time, it was quite expectable that the number of earthquakes occurred prior or after corresponding regular markers as well as the values of the integral deviations times may change depending on the time span of analyzed catalogue.

 In order to investigate the character of the time variation of IDT values of South California earthquake catalogue in different periods we fulfilled calculation for the expanding time windows.
 Exactly, we have calculated IDT values starting from the first 100 data (earthquakes), expanding initial window by the consecutive 10 data to the end of catalogue.
-In Fig. 8, we see that the number and the time location of earthquakes (relative to regular markers), undergoes essential change, when the length of analyzed part of catalogue (analyzed window's length) gradually expands to the end of catalogue (in our case from 01.01.1975 to 23.02.
+In Fig. 8, we see that the number and the time location of earthquakes (relative to regular markers), undergoes essential change, when the length of analyzed part of catalogue (analyzed window's) gradually expands to the end of catalogue (in our case from 01.01.1975 to 23.02.
 2017).